 Game design lesson #1 – sound and graphics matter little when you’re having fun

 Skool Daze is a 1985 spectrum game first and foremost, it was ported on the C64 but looks identical: limited color palette, simple sprites.
-There’s also basically no music and very little sound effects.
-Still, it matters little since there’s much more bubbling beneath the surface of the title designed by David S. Reidy, who after this apparently did little else.
+There’s also basically no music and not much in the way of sound effects.
+Still, it matters not since there’s much more bubbling beneath the surface of the title designed by David S. Reidy, who after this apparently did little else.

 Game design lesson #2 – sandbox gameplay done right

-Eric’s main quest is hitting all the shields with his catapult, which is hard enough on its own, but still that there’s more stuff to do, like figuring out the history teacher’s birth date.
-And the reward for getting the report back is pretty rubbish to boot, Eric just moves up a year and everything starts all over again.
+Eric’s main quest is hitting all the shields – found strewn throughout the school – with his catapult, which is hard enough on its own.
+After that there’s even more stuff to do, like figuring out the history teacher’s birth date.
+And the final reward for getting the report back is pretty rubbish to boot, Eric just moves up a year and everything starts all over again.

 My guess is most people played for the freedom of causing mischiefs with said catapult, like tripping up the teachers and other students.

 That is a wonderfully designed idea, the game manages to combine “open world” and the main quest gameplay in such a way that you could almost call Skool Daze one of the precursor of the “sandbox gameplay” seen in the Grand Theft auto and, especially relevant in this case, Bully.